Security-Onion-Solutions/securityonion-docs/sysmon.rst

 Visualizations
 --------------

-Once Security Onion is receiving and parsing Sysmon data, you can search for it and and visualize it via :ref:`dashboards`, :ref:`hunt`, and :ref:`kibana`.
+Once Security Onion is receiving and parsing Sysmon data, you can search for that data and visualize it via :ref:`dashboards`, :ref:`hunt`, or :ref:`kibana`.
+Each of these interfaces have at least one dashboard or query specifically designed for Sysmon data.

 More Information
 ----------------